What Is a Rotator Cuff?

 These injuries are one of the most common causes.
 This grouping of muscles and tendons surrounding your joint can create an uncomfortable ache that is hard to ignore.
 This type of injury can create a frustrating level of pain every time you move or an ache that keeps you awake at night.

 Looking to get rotator cuff treatment in Singapore?
 We are ready to help!
 The orthopaedic doctor here at Ray of Health will diagnose your issue and create a customised treatment plan to get you feeling like your own self again.
-We also offer treatment for knee arthritis and ACL tears.
+We also offer knee pain treatment and ACL tear treatment.

 How Do You Know If You Have Torn It?